The Smart Way to Use Your Turbo Trainer

 RACE: You sign up in a similar way to a group ride, and can join different groups depending on your w/Kg, so you are racing against people of a similar ability.
 Zwift races are a great way to test yourself against other riders and are great motivation to push yourself.
 Results will pop up at the end and are published on the Zwift Power website afterwards - make sure you sign into this website before the race to get your results included.

-WORKOUT MODE: Zwift is more than just a game, where you ride around chatting online to other riders, it is also an excellent training tool.
+WORKOUT MODE: Zwift is more than just a game in which you ride around chatting online to other riders, it is also an excellent training tool.
 You can ride in workout mode and select pre-made workouts depending on your goals, from sweet spot sessions to sprint intervals.
 If you have a workout file (.zwo extension) you can upload and use this.
-You will need to have an FTP (Functional Threshold Power) reading for workout mode as intervals are based on your w/Kg but don’t worry, there are a couple of options to do an FTP test and get an accurate number for your training.
-As well as individual training sessions there are also full plans to follow if you are targeting a specific event.

 ERG mode: Specific to those using certain smart trainers, ERG mode is a great tool that selects the resistance according to your wattage target for a workout or interval.
 It can be turned on or off depending on your preference.